 Human milk fat is about 50% fat, and 54% of that is saturated fat.

-This fat fuels the rapidly growing infant brain and spares the protein for building a developing the body.
+This fat fuels the rapidly growing infant brain and spares the protein for building and developing the body.
 Children who are put on low-fat diets develop growth and other health problems.

 Supports Intake of Fat-Soluble Vitamins